Managing Your Allocation As Your Goal Approaches

-As explained before, your allocation advice is only as good its capacity for implementation.
+As explained before, your allocation advice is only as good as its capacity for implementation.
 If you plan to follow our allocation advice but adjust your allocation yourself, it can be time-consuming and a challenge to make the necessary changes as tax-efficiently as you might want to.
 By allowing Betterment to auto-adjust your allocation based on our advice, you not only save time but also gain the tax-efficiency of a smoother path from higher risk to lower risk.

 Near the end of an investment’s term, when account balances are often at their highest, most investors want to feel certain about what their final balance will be.
-A market downturn at the end of your investment period will cause a worse dollar loss than a similar-sized downturn earlier on, when your balance was likely smaller.
+A market downturn at the end of your investment period will usually cause a worse dollar loss than a similar-sized downturn earlier on, when your balance was likely smaller.
 Auto-adjusting an allocation helps you gain greater certainty without having to worry about making major changes.
 It saves time and adds efficiency, but more importantly helps you gain peace of mind.